TechForPalestine/palestine-datasets/site/updates/2024-10-14-gaza-ministry-casualty-context.md

 Our work over the past year started with aggregating the statistical reports coming out of Gaza's Ministry of Health & Government Media Office to help make their work more accessible.

 It's becoming clear that the numbers we've continued to report verbatim from official sources are a small slice of the overall picture of human suffering over the past year.
-It's important to highlight that the official numbers we publish here, and that nearly every media outlet and government have trusted and referenced, are restricted to:
+It's important to highlight that the official numbers we publish here, and that nearly every media outlet and government have trusted, are restricted to:

 - only those deaths that can be identified, and
 - only those deaths that can be linked back to an act of Israeli aggression